wbrowar/admin-bar-component/README.md

 For a full list of available properties, see the source at: `./src/utils/AdminBarBuilder.ts`

+---

 ## Contributing
-This project is new and it will evolve as it grows (including adding CI automation, tests, and checks).
-For now, if you run into any bugs, please [leave an issue on GitHub](https://github.com/wbrowar/admin-bar-component/issues).
+This project will evolve as it grows (including adding CI automation, tests, and checks).
+If you run into any bugs, please [leave an issue on GitHub](https://github.com/wbrowar/admin-bar-component/issues).

 If you would like to contribute changes to the project, please do the following:
 1. Fork the branch you would like to start with (usually `main`).
 2. Set up the project locally (using the Node version described in the `.nvmrc` file in the root).
 3. Make your changes.
-4. Run `npm run test` to run type checking and to run tests.
+4. Run `npm run test:run` to run type checking and to run tests.
 5. Push your branch up and [create a pull request on GitHub](https://github.com/wbrowar/admin-bar-component/pulls).

-Not all pull requests will be pulled in and not all issues will get fixed, but all suggestions are welcomed.
+Not all pull requests will be pulled in, and not all issues will get fixed, but all suggestions are welcome.